rollthecloudinc/hedge/README.md

 This is a [bazel monorepo](https://bazel.build/) using [serverless framework](https://www.serverless.com/).

 * api
-  * Public APIs part of api gateway.
+  * Public lambdas exposed as part of API gateway.
 * func
   * Independent lambdas execuated manually or via events.
 * lib